bondms/bondms.github.io/_drafts/filesystem-iteration.md

 There is a corresponding ```--null``` or ```-0``` argument to ```xargs``` and ```--zero-terminated``` or ```-z``` argument to ```sort```.

 Use of these arguments on their own is not always sufficient.
-The following script, for example, fails to correctly process paths containing single quote (') characters.
+The following script, for example, fails to correctly process paths containing single-quote (') characters.

 ```bash
 find -print0 |